-Up until 1960 a woodsy corner of Wedgwood called the Maple Creek ravine was still protected from development.
+Up until 1960 a woodsy corner of Wedgwood called the Maple Creek ravine was still protected from development or pollution, due to long-time landowners who were conservation-minded.
 The Rogers family who began living there in the 1930s kept some of their land as a nature preserve and then slowly began selling parcels only to people who would agree to conservation principles.

 But then, in the busy years of growth in the Wedgwood neighborhood in the 1950s and 1960s, the pressures of development would begin to threaten the preservation of the Maple Creek ravine.